aospapp/aosp/external/autotest/docs/wifi-basics-codelab.md

 #### Using the wifi testing labs

 Our testing lab setups are operated through the skylab infrastructure.
-If you don't have the skylab tool installed on your machine, follow the instrucions under *Advanced users: Manual installation* in the [skylab tools guide].
+If you don't have the skylab tool installed on your machine, follow the instructions in the [skylab tools guide].

 Once you have the skylab tool, you'll need to run the login command and follow its instructions to get started.